jhool-io/ubiquitous-octo-journey/WeatherAlert_NodeTS/README.md

 ## 🚀 Complete the Implementation

-Follow the TODO comments throughout the codebase to implement the required functionality.
-Each file contains detailed TODO markers indicating exactly what needs to be implemented.
+Use the TODO comments throughout the codebase to implement the required functionality.
+Treat them as guidance and not strict instructions

 ## 📁 Project Structure